kaiyun717/cs285_project/data/README.md

 ## Sampling Structure
 - Reset is done every `reset_steps`, which is a parameter passed into the sampler.
-Recommended is at least 200.
+Recommended is at least 100.
 If you reset too often between steps (smaller `reset_steps`), then it may be difficult to stack them.
 - If the done condition is met while frame-skipping is performed, then that sample is discarded.
 I.e., the sample is saved only if frame-skipping is conducted without done condition is met.
 Env is reset in such situation.
 - If the entirety of frame-skipping is performed, then that sample is saved.
 If done is met after frame-skipping completes, then env is reset.
 - `serial` option saves the rendered images as np.ndarray in dataframe.
-The saved np.ndarray is that of after `downsampling` and `rgb2gray` is performed. **This is the recommended method of sampling since it does not save image files, which can be quite heavy.**
+The saved np.ndarray is that of after `downsampling` and `rgb2gray` are performed. **This is the recommended method of sampling since it does not save image files, which can be quite heavy.**

 - Recommended `step_size` for all the environments is 4.